liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-off.md

 -  Well, there I might live, I said; and there I did live, for an hour, a summer and a winter life; saw how I could let the years run `off`, buffet the winter through, and see the spring come in —— walden

--  The nearest that I came to actual possession was when I bought the Hollowell place, and had begun to sort my seeds, and collected materials with which to make a wheelbarrow to carry it on or `off` with; but before the owner gave me a deed of it, his wife﻿—every man has such a wife﻿—changed her mind and wished to keep it, and he `off`ered me ten dollars to release him —— walden
+-  The nearest that I came to actual possession was when I bought the Hollowell place, and had begun to sort my seeds, and collected materials with which to make a wheelbarrow to carry it on or `off` with; but before the owner gave me a deed of it, his wife﻿—every man has such a wife﻿—changed her mind and wished to keep it, and he offered me ten dollars to release him —— walden

 -  But I retained the landscape, and I have since annually carried `off` what it yielded without a wheelbarrow —— walden